Top 10 Places to Visit in Cusco Peru

 1|Visit Plaza de Armas

-As we mentioned above, the Inca Cusco city was distributed to resemble the shape of a cougar, and the Plaza de Armas was designated as its heart.
-During the Inca Empire, it was known as “Huacaypata” a ceremonial center intended for the worship of the dead and it was twice the size it is today.
+During the Inca Empire, the site was known as “Huacaypata,” a ceremonial center dedicated to the worship of the dead, and it was twice the size it is today.

-The palaces for the most renowned Inca rulers were built in its surroundings.
-However, during the colonization process, the Spaniards built churches, houses, and administrative centers on top of these ancient structures.
+The builders constructed the palaces for the most renowned Inca rulers in their surroundings..However, during the colonization process, the Spaniards built churches, houses, and administrative centers on top of these ancient structures.

 2|Discover the Coricancha Temple

 Also known as the Temple of the Sun, the Coricancha was a sacred place to the Inca civilization where gold ornaments adorned the whole structure in honor of the Sun God, Inti.
-Unfortunately, the temple was sacked and all of those relics were lost during colonization.

-During Inca times, it was the region’s main worship temple.
-Due to the Spanish conquest, most of its structure was destroyed, and the site was designated to Juan Pizarro, who then donated it to the Dominicans who later built the Santo Domingo Convent on top of its remains.
+The Spanish conquest destroyed most of its structure, and Juan Pizarro received the site, which he then donated to the Dominicans, who later built the Santo Domingo Convent on top of its remains.

 The Qoricancha temple is one of the perfect examples of the Inca and Colonial fusion.
-Currently, this site remains a paid tourist attraction and you can visit it with our exclusive tour through Cusco’s principal archeological sites.
+Currently, this site remains a paid tourist attraction, and you can visit it with our exclusive tour through Cusco’s principal archeological sites.

 3|Explore the San Blas Neighborhood